-- The American Red Cross supplies approximately 40 percent of the nation's blood supply.
+- The American Red Cross supplies about 40 percent of the nation's blood supply.

-- The Red Cross provides blood for patients in nearly 3,000 hospitals across the U.S.
+- The Red Cross provides blood for patients in approximately 2,600 hospitals across the U.S.

 - The Red Cross makes blood available to any patient who needs it — patients are not required to find donors to replace the blood they use (a practice common in Europe and some U.S. blood banks) allowing the patient and their family to focus on recovery.

 - Eighty percent of the blood donations given to the Red Cross are collected at mobile blood drives set up at community organizations, companies, high schools, colleges, places of worship or military installations.
-The remaining 20 percent are collected at fixed Red Cross donor centers.
+The remaining 20 percent are collected at Red Cross donation centers.